TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 If you do not have it installed go to [Visual Studio Code](https://code.visualstudio.com/) to install the program.

-Once, installed follow the video below:
+Once installed, follow the video below:

 1. Open settings menu
 2. Search for "breakpoints"